ZZUTK/Face-Aging-CAAE/README.md

 ```
 $ python main.py --is_train False --testdir your_image_dir --savedir save
 ```
 **Note**: `savedir` specifies the model name saved in the training.
-By default, the trained model is saved in the folder ./save.
+By default, the trained model is saved in the folder save (i.e., the model name).
 Then, it is supposed to print out the following message.

 ```